Covington Independent Public Schools

 • Water conservation retrofit

-• Upgraded fans to variable speed motors
+• Upgraded air handling units to variable-speed fan motors

 • Replaced chillers and pumps